oswaldobapvicjr/junit-utils/README.md

 ### Testing that instantiation is not allowed

-The following assertion should be particularly useful for utility classes.
+The following assertion is particularly useful for utility classes.
 The **InstantiationNotAllowedMatcher** class is in use:

 ```java
 assertThat(TestUtils.class, instantiationNotAllowed());